JoDaTan/space-mission/README.md

 Using the global dataset of space missions from 1957 to 2022, I developed a one-page Power BI visualisation that tells the story of humanity’s journey to space.

 The dashboard is designed to answer **three Big Space Questions:**
+1. What is the golden era of space travel
+2. Which rocket is the champion of space travel
+3. What is the winning team (Country/Company) and its strategy?

 # The Big Space Questions